JoeLew709500/casemanager/README.md

 ### NavBar
 ![NavBar](./src/assets/readmefile/navbar.png)

-The NavBar is on all pages, helping the user navigate the website easily, as well as indicating the logged in user on the top right.
+The NavBar is on all pages from one component, helping the user navigate the website easily, as well as indicating the logged in user on the top right.

 ### Incidents List
 ![Incidents List](./src/assets/readmefile/incidents.png)